jeffmikels/ProPresenter-API/README.md

 {"action":"clockStart","clockIndex":"0"}
 ```

 * Clocks are referenced by index.
-See reply from "clockRequest" action above to learn indexes.
+See reply from "clockRequest" action above to learn indices.

 ### Stop a Clock (Timer)